Video Download: Testosterones Surprising Link To Mens Love Hormone Oxytocin Part 1

 Regardless of the name, the fundamental concept remains the same today: balance, including mental, physical and emotional aspects, is something that we all need, and strive for, at times unconsciously.

-And it is just as important today as it was thousands of years ago.
+And it is just as relevant today as it was thousands of years ago.

 Fascinating New Research